darrencxl0301/StageRAG/README.md

 # Process query
 result = system.process_query(
-    "What are the EPF contribution rates in Malaysia?", mode="speed"
+    "What are the EPF contribution rates?",
+    mode="speed"
 )